susmeta01/Number-Guessing/README.md

-# Number-Guessing
+# Number Guessing
-Game to guess the number in maximum 9 guesses
+Fun game to guess the number in maximum 9 guesses using random number generator module

+## Technologies
+Python 3